Some interesting articles about Steadicams

 Q: What was the make and model of the Steadicam which you hired (used by Vasquez and Drake), how many did you hire, and did you hire directly to the production?

-to the Aliens production.
-One was, I think number 325, the other was 286.
+directly to the Aliens production.
+One was, I think number 325, the

-I ended up taking them to Bapty, I put the steadicam on and this guy
+other was 286.
+I ended up taking them to Bapty, I put the steadicam on

 placed the gun on the arm...they ended up having to put more weight on